 An introduction to the methods and the techniques used in the discipline.
-(Getis 13th pg 20-47 and Appendix 1) or

-(Getis 14th pg 19-44 and Appendix 1)
+(Getis 13th pg 20-47 and Appendix 1) or (Getis 14th pg 19-44 and Appendix 1)

-- a) Maps, and its properties -symbols and scales

-- b) The many different way maps can be constructed, map projections
+- a) Size, Scale, and Time Matters - b) The Earth place in the universe, and basic global physical processes - c) Maps, and its properties -symbols and scales - d) The many different way maps can be constructed, map projections

-- c) Air photos

-- d) Satellite imagery

-- e) Visual presentations; diagrams, sketches, tables, geographic data

-- f) The use of computers in Geography

-- g) Introduction to G.I.S.
+- e) Air photos and Satellite imagery, and remote sensing - f) Visual presentations; diagrams, sketches, tables, geographic data - g) The use of computers in Geography; Introduction to G.I.S.